spectrumitec/ai_local/_HotTos/1_docker_setup_deploy_PC.md

-# Docker Setup and Initial Deployment
+# Docker Setup and Initial Deployment (PC)

+NOTE: See README.md on main page for initial setup.
+These steps are repeated except have some images for reference.

+## Docker Setup and Deploy on PC

-Download and install Docker
+Download and install Docker (https://www.docker.com/get-started/)

 <img src="_images/docker_1_setup.png" alt="" />